Lilu-B/bakery-crew-FE/README.md

 - Vite + React + TypeScript
 - Clean CSS (no Tailwind, Bootstrap, or other frameworks)
 - React Router
+- Axios (with interceptors)
-- Axios
+- camelcase-keys (via Axios interceptor)
-- camelcase-keys (for frontend response normalization)
+- Date-fns (for date formatting)

 ---